 - Rotate cans: put new purchases in the back of the cupboard so you're sure to use up the old stock first.

 - High-acidic foods (e.g., tomatoes and fruit) have a shorter shelf life than low acidic foods (e.g., meats and most vegetables).
-They'll still be good for years past the date on the can, but the high acid content can cause greater changes in flavor.
+They can still be good for years past the date on the can, but the high acid content can cause greater changes in flavor.

 You can purchase lots of canned goods and canned good storage products online.